top of page

 Getting a Grip on Memory

-An interactive talk about the power of touch in our lives, and how our senses help bring memories to the fore.
-We tend to think about reminiscing as something older people do, but in fact we do it throughout our lives, at all ages.
+A talk exploring the sense of touch, its importance in our lives, and its links to memory.
+Although it's one of the senses that develops earliest, it's the least investigated.
+We tend to think about delving into memories and reminiscing as something older people do, but in fact we do it throughout our lives, at all ages.
 When we add the chance to touch something that inspires a memory into the mix, reminiscing can be a very powerful and positive experience.
-This talk will include a range of artefacts to explore, from Box Brownies to Bakelite light switches, and the chance to reminisce.
+This talk ends with a range of artefacts to explore and the chance to reminisce.

 A Wander Without Wellies

-Using a presentation of images and sounds, I’ll take you for a verbal walk along some old routes, exploring their heritage and some of the flora and fauna living in our countryside.
-Can include nature table display of skulls, feathers, taxidermy.
+Using a presentation of images and where possible, sounds, I’ll take you for a verbal walk along old routes in the UK, exploring their heritage and some of the flora and fauna living in our countryside.
+Can include nature table display of skulls, feathers, taxidermy to explore after - please ask for this when booking.

 Up at the Big House